SLTA-VideoRetrieval/SLTFNet/README.md

-# Spatial and Language-Temporal Attention Network for Cross-modal Moment Retrieval in Videos
+# Video Moment Retrieval via Spatial and Language-Temporal Tensor Fusion Network

 To well align the given textual query and the video moment candidates, we devise a spatial and language-temporal attention model to adaptively identify the relevant objects and interactions based on the query information.